built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-home.md

 }
 ```

+We also support all the other settings available when registering home through code.
+We do however keep **dispatchFocusEvents** set to true to ensure that integrations have the most flexibility (i.e. fetch data on focus).

 ## Sources And Results

 The sources that provide the results for the home components fall into 3 categories, `apps`, `commands` and `search` results.

-- `Apps` are retrieved from the app sources configured for the platform, see [How To Define Apps](./how-to-define-apps.md)
+- `Apps` are retrieved from the app sources configured for the platform, see [How To Define Apps](./how-to-define-apps.md).
+App support in home is provided via an integration so please also see [How to Add Integrations to Home](./how-to-add-integrations-to-home.md)
 - `Commands` are fixed entries, there are some built-in like `/dock`, `/store`, `/notifications`, but these can be extended using custom commands, see [How to Add Integrations to Home](./how-to-add-integrations-to-home.md)
 - `Search` entries can be used to provide results from search and other endpoints, see [How to Add Integrations to Home](./how-to-add-integrations-to-home.md)

-Apps use a fixed template for display as a search result:
+Apps use an integration module called apps that provides a template using the app data available:

 ![Apps Template](./assets/home-apps.png)

+But you can create your own apps integration that returns a dynamic or customized template instead.

-Whereas commands and search entries can have custom templates with richer layouts:
+Commands and search entries can have custom templates with richer layouts:

 ![Commands Template](./assets/home-commands.png)